 There is no single model that predicts both assimilation and contrast.
 In complex scenes the same constant reflectance grays appears the same in different parts of the scene.
 In simple displays, grays vary in lightness with surround.
 "Contrast" is the name of the mechanism that makes grays look darker in a white surround than in a black surround.
 Assimilation is the name of the mechanism with the opposite effect; grays with adjacent white look lighter than the same gray with adjacent black.
-Examples are: Benary's Cross78, White's Effect79, Checkerboard80 and the Dungeon Illusion.
-It is difficult to program a computational model that makes grays both lighter and darker when adjacent to white.
-We need to understand more about the characteristics of visual mechanisms in different spatial frequency channels to make a comprehensive model of both assimilation and contrast.
+Examples are: Benary's Cross47, White's Effect48, Checkerboard49 and the Dungeon Illusion.
+It is difficult to program a computational model that makes grays both lighter and darker than when adjacent to white.
+We need to understand more about the characteristics of visual mechanism in different spatial frequency channels to make a comprehensive model of both assimilation and contrast.
 We do know several important clues.
 White's effect can be modeled by combining each layer of the pyramid independently, instead of the usual interpolation to full resolution.
 In other words, the zoom model interpolated the smallest level of the image for comparison with the next higher layer.
 In order to model White's effect, the output for each layer needs to be retained as an independent channel, as well as passed on for further computations.
-The combination of these independent spatial-frequency reports can predict White's effect, while the standard zoom process cannot.^{81,62} Benary's Cross, White's Effect, Checkerboard and Dungeon Illusion can all be explained by their low-spatial frequency behavior.82 The Checkerboard illusion is dependent on the number of cycles of checkerboard.83 All of these observations suggest independent spatial-frequency interactions for each spatial-frequency channel.
-This is a very similar observation to those made by Jack Cowan.84 and Blakeslee and McCourt.85 Recent experiments show that the average values in a spatial channel- Suburb Averages, rather that global Grayworld correlates with lightness matches.86
+The combination of these independent spatial-frequency reports can predict White's effect, while the standard zoom process cannot.^{50,43} Benary's Cross, White's Effect, Checkerboard and Dungeon Illusion can all be explained by their lowspatial frequency behavior.51 The Checkerboard illusion is dependent on the number of cycles of checkerboard.52 All of these observations suggest independent spatial-frequency interactions for each spatial-frequency channel.
+This is a very similar observation to the one made by Jack Cowan in these proceedings.53